JPMakesStuff/ScoreboardWiFiControl/README.md

 Note on the manufacture's power supply located inside the control box...<br/>
 MeanWell PD85-SP with dual output 35VDC 2.3A, 12VDC 0.25A (which I can't find anywhere today, perhaps was custom built just for Varsity)<br/>
-Someday this will die and I expect having to source a more common 36v supply and using the internal trim pot found on most MeanWell supply's to make it output 35v, having a seperate 12v power supply, then connecting both GNDs together.
+Someday this will die and I expect having to source a more common 36v supply and using the internal trim pot found on most MeanWell supply's to make it output 35v, having a seperate 12v power supply, then connecting both GNDs together.<br/>
- - Red wire is 35v rail - used to power the LED segments via several voltage regulators, one for each segment of the 7-segment digit
+ - Red wire is 35v rail - used to power the LED segments via several voltage regulators, one for each segment of the 7-segment digit<br/>
- - Brown wire is 12v rail - used to power a single voltage regulator on each digit which drops to 5v to power the HC595 and ULN2803A chips
+ - Brown wire is 12v rail - used to power a single voltage regulator on each digit which drops to 5v to power the HC595 and ULN2803A chips<br/>
- - Black wire is GND
+ - Black wire is GND<br/>

 In my case the scoreboards were all outdoors and all seemed to be getting wet inside, plus the fact that it's a big metal box means putting the Arduino inside the scoreboard isn't the best for WiFi connectivity, so I elected to move the power supply and control circuitry to a [weatherproof box](https://www.amazon.com/dp/B0BFPXDN8M) and split the 120VAC using [this terminal block](https://www.amazon.com/dp/B0DNJRQP32).
 Each scoreboard has a [wireless AP](https://www.amazon.com/dp/B0B231J81C) in a mesh configuration that connects them all back to the source of the WiFi at the concessions building.
 We also use an Omada wireless controller and Omada firewall to allow GameChanger, but not streaming or YouTube or other high-bandwidth things.